 After graduating, I became part of Operação Serenata de Amor as a data scientist.
-Throughout a year, I helped to find irregular expenses made by our government analyzing the Brazilian government open data and gave more than 13 talks over the world.
-This project is a reference for using technology in the fight against corruption.
+I helped find irregular expenses made by our government throughout a year, analyzing the Brazilian government open data, and gave more than 13 talks worldwide.
+This project is a reference for using technology in the fight against corruption in my country.

-After staying with TV Globo for almost a year, I changed jobs once again, this time joining the iFood’s data science tribe working to developing recommendations models to help Brazilians decide on what they would like to eat.
+For almost a year, I analyzed data produced inside TV Globo to create insights and generate value in a range of inner areas.
+When I changed jobs once again, I joined the iFood’s data science tribe to develop recommendations models to help Brazilians decide what they would like to eat.

 I’m co-host and co-founder of Pizza de Dados, the first data science podcast in Brazil.
-Pizza is debating topics of data science with specialists in a diverse variety of areas in the field.
-All the episodes are recorded in Portuguese to help increase data literacy in Brazil.
+Pizza is debating topics in data science with specialists in a diverse variety of areas in the field.
+All the episodes are recorded in Portuguese to help increase data literacy among Portuguese-speaking people.

 Other than that, I continue to contribute and maintain open-source projects on GitHub.
-I’m also part of the instructors’ team at Data Bootcamp, and I write technical posts about many technology-related subjects on my blog and Pizza’s blog.
+I’m also part of the instructors’ team at both Data Bootcamp and LinkedIn Learning.
+I write technical posts about many technology-related subjects on my blog and Pizza’s blog.